WOW

 - Choose the a smaller and focused audience for feedback discussions to avoid putting the client on the spot or making the client uncomfortable.

-- If unsure, ask teammates or seniors for guidance on how to approach feedback.
+- If unsure, ask teammates or seniors for guidance on how to approach - or action - feedback.

 — George Bernard Shaw